 At Bird, Safe Production is not just a vision or a philosophy, it is a daily routine practiced with discipline and rigor on all of our job sites.

-In 2016, Bird executed 4,002,003 manhours of work, incurring zero lost time incident (LTI) for an LTI frequency of 0.00.
+In the first quarter of 2017, Bird executed 749,365 person-hours of work, incurring one lost time incident (LTI) for an LTI frequency of 0.27.

 Lost Time Incident Frequency